leo0514/vpc-on-classic-network/using-lbaas.md

 Over time, these public IP addresses and the number of public IP addresses may change, due to maintenance and scaling activities.
 The back-end server instances (VSIs) hosting your application must run in the same region, and under the same VPC.

+Remember to use the assigned FQDN to send traffic to the public load balancer to avoid connectivity problems to your applications during system maintenance or scaling down activities.
+{: important}

 ## Private Load Balancer
 {: #private-load-balancer}